Stadium Merdeka: Background

-Since the 1930s, the Football Association of Selangor (F.A.S) commonly referred to as Selangor F.C., had been urging the government for a professional football stadium to be built.
-The request had been ignored as there's in fact a MAHA Stadium, the first stadium of Selangor F.C. in collaboration with MAHA (Malayan Agri-Horticultural Association), is still there located at Jalan Ampang at that time.
+Since the 1930s, the Football Association of Selangor, commonly referred to as Selangor, had been urging the government for a professional football stadium to be built.
+The request had been ignored as there is in fact a MAHA Stadium, the first stadium of Selangor in collaboration with MAHA (Malayan Agri-Horticultural Association), is still there located at Jalan Ampang at that time.
 However, the MAHA Stadium was ruined by the Japanese army in the World War II.
-After the war, the F.A.S and the Football Association of Malaya (FAM) stepped up their efforts to get a new stadium as the MAHA Stadium in Jalan Ampang is now unusable.
+After the war, the FAS and the Football Association of Malaya (FAM) stepped up their efforts to get a new stadium as the MAHA Stadium in Jalan Ampang is now unusable.
 After Tunku Abdul Rahman was elected as president of the two associations in 1951, both associations fought hard to have a first-class stadium built.

 In 1952, an ad-hoc committee was formed by the Kuala Lumpur Municipal Commissioners to study the proposal, and a report was released three months later.
-Several proposals were also brought up to the Federal Legislative Council on this matter, including Tunku himself, but was blocked by the Council.
+Several proposals were also brought up to the Federal Legislative Council on this matter, including Tunku himself, but was blocked by the council.
 After the winning of the Alliance Party in the first general election in Malaya, Tunku, who was now the Chief Minister, started an advisory committee led by E.M.
 McDonald to study the possibility of building a stadium.
 On 4 June 1956, a total of 160 proposal plan was submitted to the government.

 On 2 May 1956, Tunku and McDonald started looking for suitable sites for the stadium, one of the first places they visited was the Chin Woo stadium.
 While standing on the tower of the stadium, Tunku saw a few athletes practicing near the Coronation Park, and asked "Don't you think it would make an ideal spot for Stadium Merdeka?"
 Although McDonald was concerned about the traffic congestion that might arise in the future, Tunku insisted that it was the perfect spot for the country's first stadium.

 The site was a Chinese cemetery before it became the oldest golf course in Kuala Lumpur, which had been abandoned since 1921.
 The site was then later called "Coronation Park" when George VI was crowned as the King of United Kingdom.
 Before it was decided to build a stadium on that site, several quarters were planned to be built on the site by the Royal Malaysia Police.
 The uneven ground of the site means that excavation work had to be carried out before it could be constructed.
 The construction of the stadium would also mean that a small part of the school ground of Victoria Institution would be acquired.
 Despite McDonald's efforts to persuade Tunku to choose another site for the stadium, Tunku insisted on building the stadium there.

 On 11 July, Tunku bought this up to the Legislative Council and gained permission from it.
 Four days later, the project was transferred to the Malayan Public Works Department.